 The lasting impact of the Bauhaus

-The Bauhaus is a significant pioneer of avant-garde art and modernist architecture and is highly recognised nationally and internationally.
+The Bauhaus is a significant pioneer of avantgarde art and modernist architecture and is highly recognised nationally and internationally.
 This design school heralded the globalisation of tastes and an approach that crossed borders.
-For the first time in German art history, the focus was predominantly on making serially reproducible objects.
-The Bauhaus thus also became the precursor to modern German industrial design.
-Probably the best-known piece of furniture is the “cantilever chair” – a comfortable and shapely chair designed by Marcel Breuer, Mart Stramm, and Ludwig Mies van der Rohe.
+The Bauhaus also became the precursor to modern German industrial design.
+Probably the best-known piece of furniture is the so called “cantilever chair” – a comfortable and shapely chair designed by Marcel Breuer, Mart Stam, and Ludwig Mies van der Rohe.
 Original cantilever chairs can be admired at the Bauhaus Archive in Berlin.

-Most of the Bauhaus locations in the cities of Berlin, Dessau and Weimar are UNESCO World Heritage Sites.
-There are also many more UNESCO Bauhaus buildings worldwide.
+Many Bauhaus locations in the cities of Berlin, Dessau and Weimar are UNESCO World Heritage Sites.

 Particular attention is also paid to the Bauhaus photography, as it is often referred to as a “new vision”.
-The Bauhaus photographic art was at times experimental and multifaceted, but sometimes precise and simple.
-For the most part it recorded architecture, objects, and scenes of everyday life.
+The Bauhaus photographic art was experimental and multifaceted.
+As motifs you can find architecture, objects, and scenes of everyday life.

 Further information and pictures for downloading

 You can find an extensive collection of Bauhaus pictures here.

 In the PDF research text below you can find more information on the 100th Bauhaus anniversary including a historical outline and information on the events and thematic tours taking place in Berlin.